gk646/MageQuestFX/README.md

 I took some inspiration from his implementation but started to develop my own ideas early on.
 That said for example the pathfinding is more heavily copied and only a modified a bit.

 ## FEATURES:

 ### Multiplayer:

 You can start the same programm twice on the same PC (localhost) or different PC's ( in the same network) and play together!
-The host needs to press b + m (ingame) and the client needs to input the hosts local IP (eg. 192.168.x.xx) and the press b + f.
+The host needs to press h + m (ingame) and the client needs to input the hosts local IP (eg. 192.168.x.xx) and the press h + f.
 I used java sockets with a static port (60069).
 I didn't yet update it to work correctly with the newest pathfinding updates.

 ## Movement:

 W - UP
 A - LEFT
 S - DOWN
 D - RIGHT

 ## Combat: